salesforcecli/plugin-devops-center/messages/promoteFlags.md

 # promote.branch-name.summary

-Name of the branch in the source control repository from which to deploy changes to the stage’s org.
+Name of the branch in the source control repository that corresponds to the pipeline stage that you want to deploy the changes to.

 # promote.deploy-all.summary

-Deploy all metadata in branch.
+Deploy all metadata in the branch to the stage's org.

 # promote.deploy-all.description